Convert Tbls To Ml

 • V represents volume.

 Different substances have different densities.
-For example, water has a density of approximately 1 g/ml at standard temperature and pressure.
-This means that 1 milliliter of water has a mass of approximately 1 gram.
-However, honey has a higher density, and oil has a lower density than water.
 This difference in density is why the 15 ml/tbsp conversion is an approximation.
+Still, honey has a higher density, and oil has a lower density than water.
+Here's one way to look at it: water has a density of approximately 1 g/ml at standard temperature and pressure.
+Consider this: this means that 1 milliliter of water has a mass of approximately 1 gram.
 The exact milliliter equivalent of a tablespoon will depend on the density of the substance being measured.

 Frequently Asked Questions (FAQ)